MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: Dataset Construction

 To ensure the diversity of the image types, we consider three sources, five types of mathematical visualizations: \textbf{geometric figures, function plots, statistical charts including bar charts, line graphs, and pie charts}.
 For each type of mathematical visualization, we consider the diversity of their context domains.
 We delineate our source of data and construction details as follow.

 \begin{itemize} \item \textbf{Geometric Figures:} Starting with geometric problems from the Geometry3K dataset \citep{DBLP:conf/acl/LuGJQHLZ20}, we first obtain $V_{\text{orig}}$ and manually annotate the image descriptions ($I_{\text{orig}}$) and code $C_{\text{orig}}$.
+The deletion state involves removing specified line segments to simplify the visualization, while the modification state incorporates auxiliary geometric elements such as medians, perpendicular lines, angle bisectors, and parallel lines to facilitate problem-solving.
 For the annotation state, we enhance figures with point labels and line measurements from problem descriptions.
-The deletion state involves removing specified line segments to simplify the visualization, while the modification state incorporates auxiliary geometric elements such as medians, perpendicular lines, angle bisectors, and parallel lines to facilitate problem-solving.

 \item \textbf{Function Plots:} We develop a standardized approach leveraging common high school-level functions collected from the internet\footnote{https://homework.study.com}\footnote{https://mathspace.co/us}.
 We set the domain of the functions as $[-5,5]$, and generate initial plots and instructions ($V_{\text{orig}}$, $C_{\text{orig}}, I_{\text{orig}}$).
-The annotation phase focuses on marking critical points, including x-axis and y-axis intersections and extreme points.
 For the deletion stage, we delete part of the domain.
-The modification stage implements various function transformations.
+The modification stage implements various function transformations and the annotation phase focuses on marking critical points, including x-axis and y-axis intersections and extreme points.

 \item \textbf{Statistical Charts:} We consider three types of charts: bar charts, line graphs, and pie charts.
 We collect the original state ($V_{\text{orig}}$, $C_{\text{orig}}$, $I_{\text{orig}}$) from the ChartX dataset \citep{DBLP:journals/corr/abs-2402-12185}.
-In the annotation state, we add numerical labels to represent key values: bar heights in bar charts, y-coordinates of points in line graphs, and sector percentages in pie charts.
 In the deletion state, we remove selected elements from the visualizations: bars from bar charts, points at specific x-coordinates from line graphs, and areas from pie charts.
 In the modification state, we adjust specific visual properties—such as changing bar heights in bar charts, altering y-coordinates of selected points in line graphs, and modifying sector proportions in pie charts.
+In the annotation state, we add numerical labels to represent key values: bar heights in bar charts, y-coordinates of points in line graphs, and sector percentages in pie charts.

 \end{itemize}